Quezon (film): Critical response

-Response from the Quezon family and associates
+Quezon family's response

-Enrique "Ricky" Avanceña, a grandson of Manuel L. Quezon, criticized the film's satirical approach as admitted by director Tarog, saying it was a disrespectful and unserious portrayal of his grandfather.
-At the Q&A segment following the film's screening at the Power Plant Mall in Makati on October 23, 2025, he accused the filmmakers of "desecrating the memory" of his grandfather and using the claim of "political satire" as a shield for historical inaccuracies to gain profit.
-TBA Studios responded by asserting that while they respect his sentiments, the film is based on verified historical accounts, including Quezon's autobiography, with added fictional elements for thematic purposes.
+Enrique "Ricky" Quezon Avanceña, a grandson of Manuel L. Quezon, criticized the film's satirical approach as admitted by director Tarog, saying it was a disrespectful and unserious portrayal of his grandfather.
+At the Q&A segment following the film's screening at the Power Plant Mall in Makati on October 23, 2025, he accused the filmmakers of "desecrating the memory" of his grandfather and using the claim of satire as a shield for historical inaccuracies to gain profit.
+TBA Studios responded by stating that while they respect his sentiments, the film is based on verified historical accounts, including Quezon's autobiography, with added fictional elements for thematic purposes.

-John Arcilla, a grandnephew of Quezon who had portrayed Antonio Luna in the first Bayaniverse film Heneral Luna, supported Avanceña, acknowledging that Quezon's living relatives should have been consulted in the film's production.
+John Arcilla, a grandnephew of Manuel L. Quezon who had portrayed Antonio Luna in the first Bayaniverse film Heneral Luna, supported Avanceña, and acknowledged that Quezon's living relatives should have been consulted in the film's production.
 He further remarked that the film's tone could be interpreted as satirical, citing the stylized depiction of early political rivalries and certain performance choices.
-However, Arcilla stated that even within this framing, the film's "preachy and direct characterization" of Quezon contributed to the discomfort expressed by him and other living relatives.
+However, Arcilla stated that even within this framing, the film's "preachy and direct characterization" of Quezon contributed to the discomfort he and his other relatives expressed.

-Actress Pinky Amador, a great-grandchild of Manuel L. Quezon, posted on social media criticizing how the film showed only “one side” of Quezon, adding that the usage of satirical and fictional elements could mislead Filipinos in the context of the film's endorsement by the Department of Education.
+Actress Pinky Amador, a great-grandchild of Manuel L. Quezon, posted on social media criticizing how the film showed only “one side” of Quezon, further adding that the usage of satirical and fictional elements could mislead Filipinos in the context of the film's endorsement by the Department of Education.

-Historian and writer Manolo Quezon, an adopted grandson of Manuel L. Quezon, shared a post on Facebook arguing that many of the film's period sources were written from an American colonial perspective.
-He also rejected calls to boycott the film, stating that "for creative works, everyone should think for themselves."
+Historian and writer Manolo Quezon, an adopted grandson of Manuel L. Quezon, reviewed the film in a video published by Rappler on November 5, 2025.